freebsd/freebsd-quarterly/2020q2/riscv.md

 There has also been a lot of work done to port FreeBSD's standard bootloader, `loader(8)`, to RISC-V. This has big advantages in terms of boot flexibility, and brings us closer to what's needed to produce official FreeBSD/RISC-V release images.
-By leveraging EFI support from [u-boot](https://www.denx.de/wiki/U-Boot/), `loader.efi` can be used in a manner similar to arm and arm64.
+By leveraging UEFI support from [u-boot](https://www.denx.de/wiki/U-Boot/), `loader.efi` can be used in a manner similar to arm and arm64.
 Next quarter will likely bring u-boot ports for RISC-V targets, pending the v2020.07 release.
 Booting the kernel directly via SBI